 You may know all about Code 3, but I did not and all I can say is that I am extremely impressed.
 It has a dedication to detail, movement, and die cast that too often Bandai, Fewture, Marmit, CM's, etc... wane or abandon on many of their items.

 a back turret that is fully movable,

 and two amazingly flexible gunner pods (with trooper inside).

 Even the removable (metal!!!) plate with Yoda and clone troopers fits well inside gunship

 and can be placed outside (has felt bottom).

 You may have noticed in the company picture that all the clone troopers in their Phase-One armor are basic white, of course the super geek in me had to customize mine.
 I have colored two troopers, one in weathered green (see pic in link to judge) to equal Yoda's right hand man Commander Gree (well...loyal partner...before he was beheaded after following order 66)

 and red to equal a field commander on the flip side (they colored the pilots, so i figured it was necessary).

-The quality is above my most of my Fewture robots and on par with my Marmit Andromeda that cost almost three times what this one did.
-Finally, run, don't walk out and buy Darth Vader's tie fighter if you need a Star Wars collectible...no idea why you can get a 12" die cast collectible with stand and platform for around 90 USD including shipping ( I felt like I won the lottery or something when I received my 20 pound box the size of a 20 inch TV...and of course I paid 104 USD and have seen on Ebay go for 89 USD inc. shipping...-sigh- you see the pattern of my life).
+The quality is above most of my Fewture robots and on par with my Marmit Andromeda that cost almost three times what this one did.
+Finally, run, don't walk out and buy Darth Vader's tie fighter if you need a Star Wars collectible...no idea why you can get a 12" die cast collectible with stand and platform for around 90 USD including shipping ( I felt like I won the lottery or something when I received my 20 pound box the size of a 20 inch TV...and, of course, I paid 104 USD and have seen on eBay go for 89 USD inc. shipping...-sigh- you see the pattern of my life).